From The Skin Well® | Drawn from the Happy Skin Leaflet Series

-Eczema is often unpredictable - and frustrating.
-This checklist is here to help you explore possible flare-up triggers gently and without pressure.
-Think of it as a way to understand your skin better- not to judge it or yourself.
+Eczema is often unpredictable—and frustrating.
+This checklist helps you explore possible flare-up triggers gently and without pressure.
+Think of it as a way to understand your skin better—not to judge it or yourself.

 🧴 SKIN PRODUCTS & HABITS

-☐ Switched or added new skincare, body care, or hair products
+☐ Switched or added new skin, body or hair products

-☐ Used fragranced products, soaps, or harsh cleansers
+☐ Used fragranced products, soaps, bubble bath or harsh cleansers

 ☐ Skipped moisturising (especially after bathing)